By Jason Sandy

 No one knows exactly where the garnets are from or how they ended up at the bottom of the River Thames.
 Robin Hansen, curator at the Natural History Museum in London, confirmed that garnets are not native to the Thames; they were deposited there by people.
 But why?
 There are many theories, but there is still no conclusive evidence to solve the mystery.
 Alan Murphy, who has been mudlarking for over 30 years and has collected hundreds of garnets, believes that “they are Almandine garnets from India or South Asia, brought to London via the trade routes of the British East India Company.”
 Alan explains that possibly “while hessian sacks of garnets were being unloaded from ships, unscrupulous characters could have thrown some overboard to return at low tide to retrieve them to sell in the many inns along the Thames.”

-To assess whether the Thames garnets are jewellery grade gemstones, I sent some of them to Kit Casati, a jewellery designer in the United States.
+To assess whether the Thames garnets are jewelry grade gemstones, I sent some of them to Kit Casati, a jewelry designer in the United States.
 He has kindly conducted several tests and cut some of the Thames garnets in a “cabochon” style with a diamond saw and diamond-plated wheels.
-Kit confirmed that some of the garnets from the Thames are large enough and of sufficient quality to be cut and set in jewellery.
+Kit confirmed that some of the garnets from the Thames are large enough and of sufficient quality to be cut and set in jewelry.

 With a hardness of 7.5 on the Mohs Scale, garnets are also used as an abrasive agent in industrial applications.
 Once the garnets have been crushed into finer grains, they can be used for sand blasting, water jet cutting, polishing, lapping, and even for cutting steel.
 For centuries, many industries and their workshops were located along the River Thames.
 Based on the industrial locations along the Thames were garnets are found, it is possible that they are a by-product or waste from industrial use.
 But, many of the larger, uncrushed garnets could not have been used for these abrasive purposes.